fluffinity/fluffinity.github.io/_drafts/teach-to-learn-learn-to-teach.md

 area = calculate_area(10)
 ```

-When we execute this codeblock we now only get "Some output" in our output. `area` is nowhere to be seen and neither is its value.
+When we execute this code block we now only get "Some output" in our output. `area` is nowhere to be seen and neither is its value.
 Now it gets much easier to explain the difference because you can **see** the difference.
 While the stuff in `print` lands in our output, `area` now contains the value `calculate_area` returns with `radius` being 10.
 Just adding the line `area` to the code above afterwards and re-executing the cell will then show 314.1592653589793 in the output.
 This proves that `area` really contained the value `calculate_area` computes, showing the effect of `return`.

-So, by just chaning one line of code here we were able to massively improve the quality of the explanation.
+So, by just changing one line of code here we were able to massively improve the quality of the explanation.
 And this brings me to the point of this section:

 In order to explain something efficiently you really need to understand not only the topic itself, but also the circumstances of the person asking.
 You need to be creative enough to find new ways or changes to existing ones, in order to make it easier for you to get your answer across.
 And if someone asks you something seemingly trivial, take the time to explain it anyways.
 You may find it more difficult to break down, than you initially thought.
-Nothing is truly trivial for eceryone.
+Nothing is truly trivial for everyone.
 But sometimes all they need is a slightly different perspective.

-## Can you be more concrete about the last part?
+And by trying to find that different perspective your students can actually teach you!

+## How to learn from your students

+Well, lets go back to the example above.
+Explaining the difference between `print` and `return` became a lot simpler, the moment the last
+line got changed.
+That change took the fact into account that we are within the environment of a Jupyter notebook.
+This means, on the way to this change, we had to learn the behavior of these notebook as well.
+If we didn't know that before we would
+know it now.
+And that's how your students can teach you a lot.
+By trying to answer their question you may stumble upon knowledge about the topic
+you just didn't have before.

+Of course, this doesn't happen every time but it's something you should keep an open mind about.
+In general, be flexible with your approaches
+and adapt to not only the topic at hand but also your students.
+I think, we all had those teachers back in school, who would just
+do their thing and if you didn't understand something they said, sucks to be you.
+Please, don't be like that.
+"My way or the highway" has its place (hi Linus), but teaching is not that place.

+Maybe you feel like I'm hammering a lot on this point and that's because it is just that important to me.
+Being adaptable may be the most important skill you can develop as a teacher (I already assume a baseline competence in the topic to teach.)
+Presenting the topic in interesting and fun ways certainly is also important, but I see it as another form of adaptability, given that
+"interesting" and "fun" are subjective things.

+The same applies to this post.
+Maybe you find the style of it interesting enough to follow along.
+But maybe it would be much better for you, if this post was done differently.
+Maybe you prefer reading a comic about that,
+maybe a video is a better fit etc. This is an unfortunate fact about teaching content you create in advance.
+Unlike in a classroom, discord call
+or just hanging out, these forms of teaching can not adapt after the fact.
+You can only try to make it as good as you can in the format you've chosen.
+Sure, for some topics, a certain format can automatically be better than another.
+If you want to explain stuff about videos, a video itself may be
+the best way to do it.
+But in the end well executed content with a worse format can still easily outperform poorly made content with a better format.
+So, for the time being I'll stick to blog posts and just try to get better at them.